Public Archery Range Grants

 Level of assistance:

 The Department provides grant funds annually as authorized by the Legislature.
-Allocation of funds for the Public Parks and Recreation Archery Range Rehabilitation Grant occurs on an annual basis at the discretion of the Commissioner.
+Allocation of funds for the Public Archery Range Grants Program occurs on an annual basis at the discretion of the Commissioner.
 All grant agreements must comply with the laws and regulations governing the Agency.

 How to apply:

-Use the application form supplied in the application packet (found by clicking on the link below), and include all documentation at the time you submit your written application.
+Use the application form supplied in the application packet, and include all documentation at the time you submit your written application.
 Incomplete or late applications will not be accepted.
 Applications must be received by 2 p.m.
 Thursday, Feb.
 25. To request an example project drawing or grant agreement, contact Jay Johnson, DNR Hunter Recruitment and Retention coordinator, at firstname.lastname@example.org.